 Do Your Parents Have A Written Will?

 Do your parents have a valid will?
 If not, then your parent’s estate will be distributed by North Carolina’s intestacy laws.
 A valid will requires the person making the will to sign the will in front of two witnesses, and that the witnesses sign the will in front of the testator.
-In North Carolina, your parents could write their own will; however, it is strongly recommended that they consult with an estate planning attorney to ensure that the will protects their interests.
+In North Carolina, your parents could write their own will; however, it is strongly recommended that they consult with a Wilmington estate planning attorney to ensure that the will protects their interests.

 If your parents do have a written will, you should review the details of the will.
 How long ago was it drafted?
 Who is the named executor?
 Was the will created in another state?
 Have your parents purchased or sold property that should be reflected in the will?

 If your parents’ will needs a few minor updates, the will may be updated by way of a “codicil,” which is an amendment or addition to a will.
 However, if your parents’ will needs a major overhaul, they may want to revoke the will entirely and execute a new one.

 Talking to your parents about their Wilmington estate plan shouldn’t end with discussing their will.
 It is equally as important to discuss their plans for advanced care in the event that they become incapacitated or unable to make decisions for themselves.

 Having this conversation while your parents are still healthy can help you plan for a variety of healthcare and financial related issues your parents may encounter as they age.
 By discussing the following “advanced directives” with your parents, you can plan for their end of life needs.

 A living will is an advanced directive that provides a plan for your family and healthcare team as you determine the type of medical treatment your parents wish to receive in the event they are unable to communicate their own wishes.
 This document essentially speaks for your parents in the event they are unable to speak for themselves.